mistajase79/mj-node-cue-sdk/README.md

 `node-cue-sdk` is a Node.js addon for loading and and using the Cue SDK in pure JavaScript.

+Added support for iCue SDKv3 - including Lighting Node Pro and Commander Pro.
+Also made other updates to fit my own needs.

+I currently dont own any corsair keyboards - so i'm unable to test some functionality - however everything i needed works ( so now i can play CS:GO with reactive RGB lighting! )

+If Corsair could provide me with a new keyboard or any other RGB accessory I'll be happy to add support for it!

+This is an update for the node-cue-sdk wrapper orginal created by Yannick de Jong

 ### <a href="https://github.com/Yannicked/node-cue-sdk/wiki/Documentation">Documentation</a>

 Example with asynchonous functions